Fatty Liver Breakfast Ideas [Updated for 2023]

 Home Made Oatmeal (Porridge)

-Even though I am not a huge fan of cereals, oatmeal is in a different area and not only delicious, but also healthy.
+Even though I am not a huge fan of cereals, oatmeal is in a different area and not only delicious, but also extremely healthy.

 Make sure to pick plain oats (fine, ideally), without any extras (chocolate, sugars and such) and add your own toppings: a bit of honey and fresh or frozen fruits if you can’t stomach the oats alone.